phillipmerriman/README-generator/README.md

 ![What it looks like](image/readmegenerator.PNG)

 ## How to use?
 Open the command line, and type, 'node index.js', hit 'enter', and you will be given a series of prompts to answer.
 Once you have finished answering all the prompts, a new readme file will be generated!
-You can view the Github repo [here!](https://github.com/phillipmerriman/README-generator)
+You can view an instructional video [here](https://drive.google.com/file/d/1B6mKdXCyHvtRd2exauJ2VAjfmCAa3wDU/view) and the Github repo [here!](https://github.com/phillipmerriman/README-generator)

 © 2020 [Phillip Merriman](https://github.com/phillipmerriman)